FutureShockco/meeray/doc/syncing-your-node.md

-# Sync your Avalon node
+# Sync your Echelon node

-Once your avalon node and dependencies are setup correctly, if you run it with `./scripts/start.sh`, it will start a new developement chain.
+Once your echelon node and dependencies are setup correctly, if you run it with `./scripts/start.sh`, it will start a new developement chain.
 Instead, you probably want to sync your node to the mainnet.

 First, we need to download the genesis block (block #0) and save it as `./genesis/genesis.zip`:
 ```bash